chifman/Nonexpanding-networks/README.md

 Simple R script to check if an n-ary discrete dynamical system is nonexpanding.

 The code checks each local activation function on its input nodes.
-For details, definitions and terminology see *will insert link to preprint on arXiv here*.
+For details, definitions and terminology see our  [preprint](https://arxiv.org/pdf/2109.03711.pdf).

 Current scripts are specific to ternary models but can be adjusted for any number of states (scripts indicate where the adjustments must be made).